Gsidi9/Cycling-during-lockdown/README.md

 It costs $12 to access the bikes for 24hr , and the first 30 min of the journey is free.
 Longer journeys cost $4 for each additional 15 minutes.

+### Collecting CitiBike Data
+To download the data, I went to the official CitiBike webpage and clicked "Download" to all the 2019 files available System Data.
+The CitiBike System provides monthly CSV files that include:

+Trip Duration (seconds)

+Start Time and Date

+Stop Time and Date

+Start Station Name

+End Station Name

+Station ID

+Station Lat/Long

+Bike ID

+User Type (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member)

+Gender (Zero=unknown; 1=male; 2=female)

+Year of Birth

+The files have been processed to remove trips taken by staff, and any trips below 60 seconds in length (potentially false starts or users trying to re-dock a bike to ensure it’s secure).